The distance from the center of a regular polygon to the midpoint of one side.

 A ball.
 It's a central point that includes all the points a certain distance away from it in space.
 It's like a circle—but in 3D.

-The amount of the gift-wrapping paper it takes to cover all of particular shape.
+The total 2D area on the outside of a 3D solid, a.k.a. the amount of gift-wrapping paper it takes to cover all of particular shape.
 You can use newspaper instead of gift-wrapping paper; it's a lot cheaper.